PompaDonpa/DS-MasterNotes/README.md

 _Example #1_

-<sub>Consider the incomes of the following ten households.
-By calculating both the mean and median, it is possible to make a determination as to which of these two statistics describes the incomes most accurately.</sub>
+Consider the incomes of the following ten households.
+By calculating both the mean and median, it is possible to make a determination as to which of these two statistics describes the incomes most accurately.

 $$
 A = [\quad\$30\,000,\quad\$35\,000,\quad\$41\,000,\quad\$45\,000,\quad\$50\,000,\quad\$57\,000,\quad\$57\,500,\quad\$59\,000,\quad\$60\,000,\quad\$457\,000\quad]